MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Australia/how-to-print-deposit-slip-reports.md

     ms.author: edupont

 ---
-# How to: Print Deposit Slip Reports
+# How to: Print Deposit Slip Reports in Australia
 The **Deposit Slip** report displays cash and check details in a format required by the bank.

 ## To a print deposit slip report